chanzuckerberg/single-cell-curation/docs/schema_guide.md

 #### Gene symbol harmonization

-The last section describes how gene symbol conversion should be applied to each of the layers.
-This is similar to the `layer_descriptions` field above, but there are only three permitted values: `raw`, `log1p`, and `sqrt`:
+The last section describes how gene symbol conversion should be applied to each of the layers in the case where duplicate symbols are identified.
+This is similar to the
+`layer_descriptions` field above, but there are only three permitted values: `raw`, `log1p`, and `sqrt`:

 ```